cemkata/netsymPy/README.md

 In order to the pyNetsim to work corectly you have to start it with root permitions.

 All scripts have to start with root permitions.

+TODO
+make better logging.
+For now eitehr it logs almost everzthing or nothing.